luiscastilho/dungeoneering/docs/index.md

 1. On this page or on the [releases](https://github.com/luiscastilho/dungeoneering/releases) page, download the appropriate ZIP file for your operating system.
 2. Extract all files to a folder of your choice — `Documents/dungeoneering` for example.
 3. Run `dungeoneering`, `dungeoneeringDm`, or `dungeoneeringPlayers` depending on the screen configuration you plan to use.
-See ["Single or Dual Screen Mode"](#single-or-dual-screen-mode) below.
+See ["Single or Dual Screen Modes"](#single-or-dual-screen-modes) below.

 ### Windows